remotivelabs.broker

 Arguments:

-• *frames: One or more tuples, each containing namespace and sequence of frame metadata to subscribe to.
+• *frames: One or more (namespace, items) tuples describing what to subscribe to.

 Returns: